 - Mental anguish

 Since there is no clear dollar amount for any of these (like there is for medical bills and lost wages), your lawyer will need to calculate what they’re worth to you.
-Although money cannot make any of these problems go away or reverse what happened, they can help you cover your costs and work to move on from the accident.
+Although money cannot make any of these problems go away or reverse what happened, it can help you cover your costs and work to move on from the accident.

 Now, the two main methods used by lawyers to calculate pain and suffering are the “multiplier” method and the “per diem” method.
 Your lawyer might try using both to get an idea of what the range could be for your pain and suffering.